-What we do How does Two Roads Shared Trust To protect your personal information from unauthorized access and use, we use security measures that comply with federal law. protect my personal information?
+How does Two Roads Shared Trust protect my personal information?
+To protect your personal information from unauthorized access and use we use security measures that comply with federal law.
 These measures include computer safeguards and secured files and buildings.
-Our service providers are held accountable for adhering to strict policies and procedures to prevent any misuse of your nonpublic personal information.
-How does Two Roads Shared Trust We collect your personal information, for example, when you collect my personal information? open an account or give us contact information provide account information or give us your income information make deposits or withdrawals from your account We also collect your personal information from other companies.
+These measures include computer safeguards and secured files and These measures include computer safeguards and secured files and Our service providers are held accountable for adhering to strict policies and procedures to prevent any misuse of your nonpublic personal information. collect my personal information? • open an account or give us contact information provide account information or give us your income information make deposits or withdrawals from your account We also collect your personal information from other companies.
 Why can't I limit all sharing?
-Federal law gives you the right to limit only • sharing for affiliates' everyday business purposes - information about your creditworthiness affiliates from using your information to market to you sharing for nonaffiliates to market to you State laws and individual companies may give you additional rights to limit sharing.
+Federal law gives you the right to limit only • sharing for affiliates' everyday business purposes - informatio about your creditworthiness about your creatworthness affiliates from using your information to market to you sharing for nonaffiliates to market to you State laws and individual companies may give you additional rights to limit sharing.